 Eden Mill Brewery and Distillery

 Eden Mill sits in the outskirts of St Andrews in Guardbridge.
-They offer tours where you can learn about the history and making processes of their unashamedly small but perfectly formed brewery and distillery where they use local ingredients to make craft beers and limited edition whiskies and gins.
+They usually offer tours where you can learn about the history and making processes of their unashamedly small but perfectly formed brewery and distillery where they use local ingredients to make craft beers and ales and limited edition whiskies and gins, but they are in the process of moving to a bigger site next door.
+You can have a Gin tour at the moment though, and most of their products are for sale in the beautiful Rusacks Hotel where you can also have a gin blending experience.

 If all the golf talk makes you want to join in you can have a go at the massively popular Himalayas putting green.
 Sitting alongside the famous Old Course but open to anyone and everyone this is tricky but great fun.
-Named because of the crazy hills and slopes even the proffessionals have a go.
+Named because of the crazy hills and slopes even the professionals have a go.
 You are provided with a putter and a ball and off you go, 18 holes for a measly £2!
+There is also a 9 hole course for beginners and younger players.

 Another way to soak up the atmosphere is to visit the newly renovated and now state of the art Golf Museum.
 Situated across the road from the R+A building the museum looks fantastic.
 See how golf started, how the first clubs were made, how golf balls changed designs over time.
 Hear tales about famous golfers such as Tom Morris and Willie Park.
 Learn about the history of women’s golf and how fashion has changed.
 The decor of the museum is slick and modern and the interactive screens, indoor putting area and dress up area for the kids means the whole family can enjoy a couple of hours learning about golf, in the home of golf!
 Afterwards you can have a cuppa and bite to eat in the roof top cafe which has panoramic views, views of the first tee and over to West sands beach.
 It is also run by Ampersand Catering, whose prestigious portfolio includes the Palace of Holyrood House, London Zoo and Kensington Palace.